 HCII PhD Program

-Until quite recently I directed the
+Until a few years ago I directed the

 HCII PhD program,